dothanyul/music/README.md

 functionality for creating new playlists, listing existing playlists, renaming playlists, and adding and removing songs from playlists.

-songdata.pl is the beginning of a script to standardize my ID3 tags, using the eyeD3 program by nicfit.
+songdata.pl takes newly downloaded albums and sets their ID3 metadata using the eyeD3 program by nicfit, then sorts them by artist, then album into ~/Music.